 On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 ("IRA") into law.
-The IRA establishes a 15% corporate minimum tax effective for taxable years beginning after December 31, 2022, and imposes a 1% excise tax on the repurchase after December 31, 2022 of stock by publicly traded U.S. corporations.
-The Company has evaluated the impact of the IRA and concluded it did not have a material impact to our financial condition, results of operations and cash flows as of and for the three months ended March 31, 2023.
-The Company will continue to evaluate the impact of the IRA on subsequent periods.
-The adoption of the IRA will not have an impact to our non-GAAP adjusted effective tax rate used for purposes of calculating our non-GAAP measure of Adjusted Net Income.
+The IRA establishes a 15% corporate alternative minimum tax ("CAMT") effective for taxable years beginning after December 31, 2022, and imposes a 1% excise tax on the repurchase after December 31, 2022 of stock by publicly traded U.S. corporations.
+The 1% excise tax did not have an impact to our financial condition, results of operations and cash flows as of and for the three months ended March 31, 2024.
+The Company is subject to the 15% CAMT, however, it is not expected to have a material impact on the Company's effective tax rate.
+The adoption of the IRA will also not have an impact to our non-GAAP adjusted effective tax rate used for purposes of calculating our non-GAAP measure of Adjusted Net Income.

 On October 8, 2021, the Organization for Economic Cooperation and Development announced an accord endorsing and providing an implementation plan focused on global profit allocation, and implementing a global minimum tax rate of at least 15% for large multinational corporations on a jurisdiction-by-jurisdiction basis, known as the "Two Pillar Plan."
-On December 15, 2022, the European Council formally adopted a European Union directive on the implementation of the plan by January 1, 2024.
-The Company is currently evaluating whether it will be subject to the provisions of the Two Pillar Plan, and related tax impacts per local country adoption, as it is a consolidating subsidiary of LSEG, and is evaluating its impact.
+On December 15, 2022, the European Council formally adopted a European Union directive on the implementation of the plan which became effective for the Company beginning on January 1, 2024.
+The Company falls under the provisions of the Two Pillar Plan and related tax impacts per local country adoption as it is a consolidating subsidiary of LSEG.
+The Company does not anticipate a material impact to its financial condition, results of operations and cash flows from the Two Pillar Plan.